 Our products are used in a wide variety of applications globally and are subject to international chemical control and use-specific requirements.
 As members of the American Chemical Council's Responsible Care® program, we have published global product stewardship summaries for our key products.
-Through our leadership in the International Carbon Black Association (ICBA), we've published a comprehensive carbon black user guide.
+Through our participation in the International Carbon Black Association (ICBA), we've published a comprehensive carbon black user guide.
 Additionally, we compiled a European Union Regulation Registration, Evaluation, Authorization and Restriction of Chemicals (EU REACH) Only Representative communication package.

 Working Safely With Graphenes

 We are committed to ensuring the safety of our employees, and end users of our products.
 This includes graphene-based materials that we have been developing over the last five years.

 This multifunctional class of carbons has the potential to deliver breakthrough performance in many valuable applications and essentially “do more with less.”
 When we first started working with graphenes, there was very little toxicology and safety data available.
 Through contacts at the US National Institute for Occupational Safety and Health (NIOSH) we understood that academic and government researchers were also interested in studying the health effects of these new materials with great commercial potential.
 This eventually led to collaborations between Cabot and NIOSH and with leading Korean researchers to conduct toxicology studies.
 The results of this research have since been used to update our Safety Data Sheets (SDS) and have been communicated to our workers and downstream users.